Installation and Upgrading August 08, 2008 / Updated: March 26, 2023

 - Download the latest version of Zenphoto.

 - Navigate to your gallery.
 Example: if you uploaded in a subfolder named "zenphoto" navigate to www.yoursite.org/zenphoto/.
-Setup.php will run.
-(If it somehow does not, please navigate directly to www.yoursite.org/zenphoto/zp-core/setup.php.).
+Setup.php will run. (if it somehow does not, please navigate directly to www.yoursite.org/zenphoto/zp-core/setup.php.).
 Info about the required permissions if you run into issues.

 - Enter the MySQL credentials (you get them from your provider) and make sure everything checks out.